Exabyte-io/documentation/docs/accounts/accounting/payment-methods.md

 !!!warning "Warning: content with restricted access"
     All the information contained under the present documentation page is only relevant for Account Owners or Administrators, since only they have sufficient rights to view the content exposed herein and make the appropriate changes.
 We remind the reader that a user is always the Owner and full administrator of his own personal Account.

-In order to add a new payment method, the user should first click on the "Create" button <i class="zmdi zmdi-plus-circle zmdi-hc-border"></i> at the top-right corner of the "Payment Methods" tab under the ["Billing" page](../ui/charges-payments.md), and should then fill in the form appearing underneath it which has the following aspect.
+In order to add a new payment method, the user should first click on the "Create" button <i class="zmdi zmdi-plus-circle zmdi-hc-border"></i> at the top-right corner of the "Payment Methods" tab under the ["Billing" page](../ui/charges-payments.md), and should then fill in the form appearing underneath it which has the following aspect:

 ![Add new Payment Method](/images/add-new-payment.png "Add new Payment Method")